chenjinya/Peacock/README.md

 ## Config
 Before running, you should config IPs in `client/targets.js`.

-Default server http port is `8848`
+Default server http port is `8848`.
+(The height of the Mount Qomolangma is 8848 meters)
 ## Test
 ```
 npm test